Complete Guide to Recruitment:

 Build a career page.

-Many company's do not invest in their career page.
-A list of vacancies without care given to the user experience or focus given to reasons why someone might want to work at your company will cause otherwise interested candidates to turn their backs.
+A company's career page can either attract candidates and drive them to spend their time applying, or it can deter them from engaging the company any further.
+A list of vacancies without care given to the user experience or reasons why someone might want to work at your company will cause otherwise interested candidates to turn their backs.

 There are software applications that recruiters use to gather and manage candidate information, find potential employees, search through profiles and resumes, contact candidates, and monitor hiring outcomes.

-3. Screening and Selecting:
+3. Screening and Selection.